Dismissal for simple, serious or serious misconduct: what consequences for the employee?

 No, the employee does not receive any benefitsseverance pay.

 No, the employee does not receive a notice allowance.
-Serious misconduct deprives the employee of the rules concerning notice.
+Serious misconduct deprives the employee of the rules concerning the notice.

 An employee who disagrees with his employer on the nature of the fault and on the dismissal may to refer the matter to the labor council.